-The organization follows the restricted fund method of accounting for contributions for the Scholarship, CMHF Award for Medical Students, Building, and Strategic Initiative Funds.
-The Scholarship Fund is required to be used for the payment of scholarships to high school students entering university wishing to pursue a career in medicine or health sciences.
+The organization follows the restricted fund method of accounting for contributions for the CMHF Award for Medical Students, Building, and Strategic Initiative Funds.
 The CMHF Award for Medical Students Fund is required to be used for the payment of cash awards to students in medical school.
 The Building Fund is required to be used to pay for the expenses associated with the construction of the new space at 100 Kellogg Lane.